-- 1. A Completed Pre Collegiate Application Form - 2.
-2nd lyceum official high school transcript(s) - 3.
-Evidence of proficiency in English (see section Evidence of Proficiency in English) - 4.
-Certified copy of state identification card
+- 1. Completed Pre Collegiate application form - 2.
+Personal statement - 3.
+Official secondary school transcript(s) - 4.
+Certified copy of the state identity card - 5.
+Evidence of proficiency in English (see section "Evidence of Proficiency in English")

-Candidates will attend an interview with a designated College representative after all application materials have been submitted.
+Candidates are required to schedule an interview with a designated College representative after all application material has been submitted in order to assess their profile.